-When Pope Pius IV decided to build new walls around the Vatican, some of his advisers suggested not including in the new curtain the western end of the Vatican hill, in order to contain costs.
-The pope however preferred to follow the advice Sangallo the Younger had given to his predecessor Pope Paul III and the new walls reached the top of the hill as the walls built by Pope Leo IV in the IXth century had done.
-The circular tower behind the gate was the western limit of the medieval walls, where a gate called Porta Pertusa already existed.
+When in 1562 Pope Pius IV decided to build new walls around the Vatican, some of his advisers suggested not including in the new curtain the western end of the Vatican hill, in order to limit costs.
+The Pope however preferred to follow the advice Antonio da Sangallo the Younger had given to his predecessor Pope Paul III in 1536 and the new walls reached the top of the hill much the same as those built by Pope Leo IV in ca 850 had done.
+Torre di S. Giovanni, the round tower behind the gate, was the western limit of the medieval walls, where a gate called Porta Pertusa already existed.

-Probably Pope Pius IV had in mind to develop the area between S. Pietro and the walls, as he had done in Borgo Pio, but neither he nor his successors did it and the gate at the top of the hill was eventually closed because there was not a road leading to it from the city.
-This explains why in his etching Giuseppe Vasi showed Porta Pertusa closed.
+Probably Pope Pius IV had in mind to develop the area between S. Pietro and the walls, as he had done in Borgo Pio, but neither he nor his successors did it and the gate at the top of the hill was eventually closed because no road led to it from the city.
+This explains why the etching Giuseppe Vasi made in 1747 showed Porta Pertusa closed.

-The view is taken from the green dot in the small 1748 map here below (left) which shows: 1) Dome of S. Pietro; 2) Porta Pertusa and 3) Villa Alberici.
+The view is taken from the green dot in the small 1748 map here below (left) which shows: 1) Dome of S. Pietro; 2) Porta Pertusa; 3) Villa Alberici.
 The 1883 map (right) shows: 4) Madonna del Riposo (S. Maria del Buon Riposo); 5) Villa Carpegna; 6) Casale di S. Pio V. 1) is covered in another page.

 The view in March 2010

-The walls have been raised (most likely by Pope Gregory XVI) and the dome of S. Pietro is no longer visible; the tower, which is named after St. John, was restored by Pope John XXIII and it is used to host distinguished guests of the popes.
+The walls have been raised (most likely by Pope Gregory XVI) and the dome of S. Pietro is no longer visible; Torre di S. Giovanni was restored by Pope John XXIII and it is used to host important guests of the popes.

 (left) Porta Pertusa and Torre di S. Giovanni; (right) detail of the gate